usaid-cs/yesterday-i-learned/canada.md

 - On the 279th day of 2019, [that "rotating a goose by 360 degrees" post](https://www.reddit.com/r/uwaterloo/comments/dgw3s8/day_279280_were_doubletiming_it_to_make_up_for/) had two 278th days.
 - Canadian Tire owns Sport Chek.
 - Canadian Tire Money is/was printed by [real banknote companies](https://en.wikipedia.org/wiki/Canadian_Tire_money).
-- [Pure silver and gold items are not taxed (HST).](https://www.cdncoin.com/terms.asp) They may still charge a PST.
+- Most [pure silver and gold items are not taxed (HST).](https://www.cdncoin.com/terms.asp) They may still charge a PST.
+This may be similar to how currency exchanges work.
 - [Throonie](https://www.mint.ca/store/coins/coin-prod2890130?&rcmiid=ban%7chomepage%7ccarousel%7cstorecoinscoin-prod2890130langenCA&#.WLRQm2_ythE).
 - [89% of Canada's land is crown land; the other 11% is privately owned.](https://en.wikipedia.org/wiki/Land_ownership_in_Canada) When you "buy" a place or land with that place, you only buy "land tenure" (right to hold the land) in that place.
 As for the [11% that actually owns private land](https://www.ontariowoodlot.com/publications-and-links/owa-publications/landowner-guides/download/59_77492d55a6aab2093dcf761c0bf49cc5) (pdf), they sell wood.
 - [Canada is one of the top 5 greening countries in the world](https://www.nasa.gov/feature/ames/human-activity-in-china-and-india-dominates-the-greening-of-earth-nasa-study-shows), with China and India being first.
 Even America is above average.